kausalflow/tools/content/submit.md

 {{< typeform-button >}}

+We pull data from this form automatically and create a [Pull Request on GitHub](https://github.com/kausalflow/tools/pulls).

 ## OR Create a Pull Request on GitHub

 If your are familiar with GitHub, please create a new Pull Request here: [kausalflow/tools](https://github.com/kausalflow/tools/pulls)